Vertebrate Trait (VT) Ontology

 Access the data:

 Carissa A Park, Susan M Bello, Cynthia L Smith, Zhi-Liang Hu, Diane H Munzenmaier, Rajni Nigam, Jennifer R Smith, Mary Shimoyama, Janan T Eppig, James M Reecy (2013).
 The Vertebrate Trait Ontology: a controlled vocabulary for the annotation of trait data across species.
-(Accepted for publication by The Journal of Biomedical Semantics (JBMS) Ontology Issue).
+Journal of Biomedical Semantics 2013, 4(1):13.

 NAGRP - Bioinformatics Coordination Program.